Sullivans International - Yarn Supplier

 Chenille yarn

-• Often acrylic or polyester; cotton chenille for absorbency
+• Often acrylic or polyester; cotton chenille when absorbency matters

 Bouclé, loop, and eyelash yarns

-Cotton/acrylic Balance softness & easy care Baby yarn, everyday craft
+Cotton / acrylic Softness + easy care + cost control Baby yarn, everyday craft

-Wool/acrylic Warmth + washability + cost Sweater yarn
+Wool / acrylic Warmth + washability + margin Sweater yarn

-Wool/nylon Durability for garments Sock & sport yarn
+Wool / nylon Durability in garments Sock and sport yarn

-Always specify exact fiber percentages on labels and in POs.
+Always state exact percentages on labels and purchase orders (e.g. 80/20, not "cotton blend").

 Value craft yarn (big-box) Acrylic, acrylic/cotton